 One of the most notable strengths of the play is the staging.
 The actors use the full stage including an upper level, staircase and even act out in the audience.
 This movement makes the play more dramatic and engaging.
 The witches leer down at the public from their raised position as Macbeth stares up at them.
 The soldiers at Birnam wood run through the audience and the murderers exit right up the main aisle of the audience.
 Teller and Posner combine scenes to make them more interesting and to show what is happening at the same time.
 Banquo’s murder was played out right behind the throne where Lady Macbeth and Macbeth sat together.
 These combinations and imaginative staging show connections in the story and make it more entertaining to watch.

 The music and special effects added to the overall feeling of suspense, foreboding and violence.
 John Killkenny was a master of the gongs, drums and sinister tinkling noises.
 Banquo’s ghost, the revolving dagger, the apparitions and the witches were all believable and frightening.
+Lastly, both the end and the beginning of this version of Macbeth highlight the dark violent chaos.
+The play begins with the introducer getting stabbed and the theater going dark before the first actors appear.
+At the end nearly everyone is covered in blood and holding battle swords.

 The Teller and Posner production of Macbeth had its faults but overall the excellent acting, camera shots, inventive staging, special effects and background music conveyed the dark mood of the play and drew in the audience.
 This excellent production of Macbeth is worth watching especially for people who have not studied Shakespeare extensively.
 Teller and Posner manage to engage the audience while staying true to the original, showing how captivating Shakespeare was and why his work has endured for so long.